mydataglobal/bylaws/README.md

 ## 4.6 Remote Participation in Board Meetings

 Remote participation in Board meetings shall be possible with telecommunication or other technical means.
-The Board will settle the exact mode of remote participation.
+The Board will define the exact mode of remote participation.

-# ARTICLE 5 – Officers and Steering Committee
+# ARTICLE 5 – Executive Director and Steering Committee

-## 5.1 Chief Executive Officer (CEO)
+## 5.1 Executive Director

-The Board may nominate a Chief Executive Officer.
-The authority delegated to the CEO will then be defined by the Board.
+The Board may nominate an Executive director.
+The authority delegated to the Executive Director will then be defined by the Board.

 ## 5.2 Steering Committee

-The Steering Committee is responsible for assisting the Board in its oversight of the Associations’ internal regulations and following the approved strategy.
+The Steering Committee is responsible for assisting the Board in its oversight of the Association's internal regulations and following the approved strategy.

 The Steering Committee shall conduct the annual performance audit and report it in the spring general meeting.